 No courses with a MUS or an EDUC prefix can be taken on a Pass/Fail basis by music majors.
-Students may use Pass/Fail courses only as free electives; they may not use Pass/Fail courses to meet stated degree requirements.
+B.M.E. students may use Pass/Fail courses only for general education requirements except for ENG W131 Elementary Composition I and CMCL C121 Public Speaking or their approved substitutes.
+B.M. and B.S. students may use Pass/Fail courses only as free electives; they may not use Pass/Fail courses to meet stated degree requirements.
 Once the Pass/Fail option request has been processed, the decision cannot be reversed.
-The deadline for filing Pass/Fail option requests is the end of the fourth week of the semester or two weeks into a summer course.
+The deadline for filing Pass/Fail option requests is the end of the fourth week of the semester or two weeks into a summer session.
 The Pass/Fail option is not available to graduate or diploma students.